bdubyapee/akrios-frontend/readme.md

 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout server_key.pem -out server_cert.pem
 ```

-You will need to create a websocket secret key to use between the front end and the game engine as well as provide the passphrase you used during SSH keygen.
+Third, you will need to create a websocket secret key to use between the front end and the game engine as well as provide the passphrase you used during SSH keygen.
 Create a keys.py with the following information.

 ```
 WS_SECRET = ""     <- This can be anything, I use a uuid4 (Needs to match MUD Engine)